 Simply, the echo statement is used to output data.
 In most cases, anything output by echo ends up viewable in the browser.
 You could also have used the print() function in place of the echo statement.
 Using echo or print() is a matter of taste; when you look at other people’s scripts, you might see either use.

 name.
-In this case, you could have sent the print() function a collection of characters, or a string.
+In this case, you could have sent the print() function a collection of characters or a string.
 Strings must always be enclosed in quotation marks, either single or double.
-For example:

 Difference Between Echo and Print